agesa3/CodeWars/README.md

 I have taken approach of having a Single Source of Truth such that data is fetched from the api and then cached to room and only use room to forward that data to the presentation layer.When a challenge is clicked,its details are fetched from the api then cached to the database before being sent to the presentation layer.

+### Pending
+Due to ime constraints,I wasnt able to fully accomplish these.
+- Writing more tests.
+- Implementing a search bar so that you can search for any user.

 ## Table Of Content.